If, for whatever reason, you didn’t contribute towards paying back your doorstep loan one week, it could have a negative impact on your credit rating.

-If you’re worried about repayments, the best thing to do is speak to your Agent.
+If you’re worried about repayments, the best thing to do is speak to your lender.
 If you think you need extra help, StepChange offers free advice on debt management.
-Money Advice Servicegives free, unbiased advice on how to manage your money more affectively, whilst the National Debt Line gives free, confidential debt advice.
+Money Advice Service gives free, unbiased advice on how to manage your money more effectively, whilst the National Debt Line gives free, confidential debt advice.

 For details on how it might affect you otherwise, our Bad Credit section has a piece on credit ratings and missing loan repayments, which will tell you about arrears in general and how non-payments can affect your credit score.

 What happens if i miss a payment on my doorstep loan

 i already have a doorstep loan from a different company can i still get a loan from another provider